 This is where primary and secondary keywords play their part.

-In this article, we’ll help you come up with these secondary keywords, understand their purpose and make the most use of them in terms of driving traffic to your website and making it accessible to the right audiences.
+In this article, we’ll help you come up with the right keywords, understand their purpose and make the most use of them in terms of driving traffic to your website and making it accessible to the right audiences.

-Primary and secondary keywords go hand in hand.
+Both secondary and primary keywords go hand in hand.
 One won’t do without the other, and they work very well in complementing each other.

 However, they differ in many respects.
 Having a clear idea of which keywords are you primary targets, and which are secondary goals will inform the exact content you create.